Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

     teaser: /assets/images/bread-header.jpg
 ---

-My favorite type of bread is a fresh, warm, loaf of sourdough.
+My favorite type of bread is a fresh, warm loaf of sourdough.
 I can almost go through a whole loaf by myself when it is fresh from the oven.
 Sourdough bread also makes the best french toast and great bread crumbs for wiener schnitzel.
 This post will go over the basics to getting started making sourdough bread.
 It includes links to the resources I used to get started, my favorite recipes, and some tips and tricks I have learned over my years of baking and experimenting for fun.

 ## Starter
-At first I tired to make my own starter.
+At first I tried to make my own starter.
 This didn't really work out all that well.
 I learned that you should not try to make a sourdough starter by initially adding in baking yeast.
-If you do this, you will not get the good sourdough flavor and it will be harder to form the symbiotic relationship between bacteria and wild yeast which give sourdough its unique acetic flavor.
+If you do this, you will not get the good sourdough flavor and it will be harder to form the symbiotic relationship between bacteria and wild yeast which gives sourdough its unique acidic flavor.
 After a first bland attempt and subsequent difficulty to get a starter to grow with wild yeast (i.e. with only flour and water).
 I decided to buy [starter from King Arthur Flour](https://shop.kingarthurflour.com/items/classic-fresh-sourdough-starter-1-oz).
 This starter worked much better.
 I bought it in 2012 and I have kept it going ever since.
-I keep the sourdough started in a [King Arthur Sourdough Crock](https://shop.kingarthurflour.com/items/classic-king-arthur-sourdough-crock).
+I keep the sourdough starter in a [King Arthur Sourdough Crock](https://shop.kingarthurflour.com/items/classic-king-arthur-sourdough-crock).
 They also sale the [starter in a set with the crock](https://shop.kingarthurflour.com/items/sourdough-starter-and-crock-set).

 ### Starter Care